marble999/freshlygenerated/content/posts/Schmaltz-and-Gribenes.md

 *We tested their aftershave and topped sweet rolls with Schmaltz.*

-*This recipe is based on the Schmaltz bar recipe we found on The New York Times’ website.*
+*This recipe is based on the Schmaltz bar recipe we found on The New York Times' website.*

-*— Melissa Clark*
+*-- Melissa Clark*

 *From Gribenes & Schmaltz Market & Kitchen, New York, NY*
 ### Ingredients

 :

-* 1 ½ cups granulated sugar
+* 1 Ã‚Â½ cups granulated sugar

-* 1 ¼ cups fresh milk
+* 1 Ã‚Â¼ cups fresh milk

 * 4 eggs

-* 1½ teaspoons vanilla extract
+* 1Ã‚Â½ teaspoons vanilla extract

-* 1 ¼ cups cream
+* 1 Ã‚Â¼ cups cream

-½ teaspoon ground cinnamon
+Ã‚Â½ teaspoon ground cinnamon

-½ teaspoon ground nutmeg
+Ã‚Â½ teaspoon ground nutmeg

 * 1 teaspoon baking powder

-* 1½ cups all-purpose flour
+* 1Ã‚Â½ cups all-purpose flour

-½ teaspoon salt
+Ã‚Â½ teaspoon salt

 * 1 cup Schmaltz sauce